Skip to main content

 • Current Status: Answered by Fiona Hyslop on 14 January 2014

-To ask the Scottish Government what representatives from the BBC it consulted and on what prior to publication of the white paper on independence.
+To ask the Scottish Government what stakeholders it consulted prior to publication of the white paper on independence about establishing a separate regulator for (a) advertising and (b) gambling in an independent Scotland.

 • Asked by: Tavish Scott, MSP for Shetland Islands, Scottish Liberal Democrats